Thursday, October 29, 2009

 Poor Jim Nantz.
 A gorgeous oil painting of himself, and nowhere to hang it.
 Reminds me of the classic Dennis Leary rant about how even Wayne Gretzky has 3 MVP trophies sitting in his garage.

-.
+Here's more of the ugly details.
 Apparently Nantzy found himself a 29 year old girlfriend (sporty!) while out touting his book about his late father.

 I hope he gets through this okay.
 I still love Nantz as an announcer, and like I have said before, I'd gladly miss a flight for him, if necessary.